drewr/postal/README.md

                                 :subject "An announcement to all members!"
                                 :body "Regards."}

-Note that some SMTP services - like Postmark - don't accept this and will silently rewrite the message headers to match the given recipients.
+Note that some SMTP service providers - like Postmark - don't accept this and will silently rewrite the message headers to match the given recipients.

 #### User Agent